The Lambrechts-Stanley Model of Configuration Spaces: Outlook: The case of the 2-sphere and oriented manifolds

-Since the formality of the framed little $n$-disks itself is an open problem in general, this is closer to wishful thinking than to a conjecture.
-To adapt our proof for the conjecture, the difficulty would be the same as encountered by \textcite{GiansiracusaSalvatore2010}, namely finding forms in $\OmPA^{*}(\mathtt{f}\FM_{n})$ corresponding to the generators of $H^{*}(\mathrm{SO}(n))$ and compatible with the Kontsevich integral. \textcite{Moriya2016} recently presented a proof of the non-formality of $C_{*}(\mathtt{f} \FM_{n}; \Q)$ as a non-symmetric operad for odd $n \geq 5$ (which is even stronger than non-formality of $\OmPA^{*}(\mathtt{f} \FM_{n})$).
-To the best of the author's knowledge, the formality or non-formality of $\mathtt{f}\FM_{n}$ for even $n \geq 4$ is still unclear.
+To directly adapt our proof for the conjecture, the difficulty would be the same as encountered by Giansiracusa--Salvatore~\cite{GiansiracusaSalvatore2010}, namely finding forms in $\OmPA^{*}(\mathtt{f}\FM_{n})$ corresponding to the generators of $H^{*}(\mathrm{SO}(n))$ and compatible with the Kontsevich integral.
+It was recently proved that the framed Fulton--MacPherson is formal for even $n$ and not formal for odd $n \ge 3$ \cite{Moriya2016,KhoroshkinWillwacher2017}.
+However, the proof that $\mathtt{f}\FM_{n}$ is formal for even $n \ge 4$, due to Khoroshkin and Willwacher~\cite{KhoroshkinWillwacher2017}, is much more involved than the proof of the formality of $\mathtt{fFM}_{2}$.
+In particular, the zigzag of maps is not completely explicit and relies on obstruction-theoretical arguments.
+It would be interesting to try and adapt the conjecture in this setting.

-If $M$ itself is not formal, it is also not clear how to define Pontryagin classes in some Poincaré duality model of $M$ -- the Euler class was simply given the Euler characteristic.
-Nevertheless, for any oriented manifold $M$ we get invariants of $\mathtt{fe}_{n}$-algebras by considering the functor $\mathtt{f}\GG{A}^{\vee} \circ^{\mathbb{L}}_{\mathtt{fe}_{n}} (-)$.
-Despite not necessarily computing factorization homology, these invariants could prove to be interesting.
+If $M$ itself is not formal then it is also not clear how to define Pontryagin classes in some Poincaré duality model of $M$ (the Euler class is canonically given by $\chi(A) \vol_{A}$).
+Nevertheless, for any oriented manifold $M$ we get invariants of $\mathtt{fe}_{n}$-algebras by considering the functor $\mathtt{f}\GG{H^{*}(M)}^{\vee} \circ^{\mathbb{L}}_{\mathtt{fe}_{n}} (-)$.
+Despite not necessarily computing factorization homology, they could prove interesting.